They Call Him OG: Filming

 Principal photography began with the first schedule on 15 April 2023 in Mumbai.
 Kalyan joined the sets in same month.
 The first schedule was wrapped up on 2 May 2023.
 Some scenes between Priyanka Mohan and Kalyan were shot in Pune.
 The second schedule began on 18 May 2023 in Hyderabad.
 The third schedule began on 4 June 2023.
 Emraan Hashmi joined the sets with this schedule.
 This schedule was completed on 26 June 2023.
 The fourth schedule started on 11 July 2023.

-The film’s shoot was halted for several months due to Kalyan’s political campaign in 2024 Andhra Pradesh Legislative Assembly election.
+The film's shoot was halted for several months due to Kalyan's political campaign in 2024 Andhra Pradesh Legislative Assembly election.
 Following his appointment as Deputy Chief Minister of Andhra Pradesh, the film resumed its shoot in October 2024 in Hyderabad.
 However, shooting came to a halt again owing to the political responsibilities of Kalyan.
 After months of instability, production resumed on 14 May 2025 with Kalyan.
 The portions of Kalyan's role were wrapped up on 7 June 2025.
 The entire filming was wrapped up by July 2025.

 Music

-The film's soundtrack is composed by Thaman S in his fourth collaboration with Pawan Kalyan after Vakeel Saab, Bheemla Nayak and Bro.
+The film's soundtrack is composed by Thaman S in his maiden collaboration with Sujeeth and fourth collaboration with Pawan Kalyan after Vakeel Saab, Bheemla Nayak and Bro.
 The music rights were acquired by Sony Music India.

 The first single, titled "Firestorm" was released on 2 August 2025.
 The second single, titled "Suvvi Suvvi" was released on 27 August 2025.
 The third single titled "Trance Of Omi" was released on 11 September 2025.
 The fourth single titled "Guns N' Roses" was released on 15 September 2025.
 The fifth single titled "Washi Yo Washi" which was a Japanese haiku was released on 19 September 2025.